Visiting Fellowships

 Are Visiting Fellows entitled to free meals?

 Fellows are entitled to twenty free meals per calendar month, funded out of College Trust Fund income.
-This is given as £235 of free tokens on the Fellow’s University card, using the Upay online system.
+The equivalent of £270 is uploaded on the Fellow’s University card, using the Upay online system.
 The allowance covers normal lunches, suppers and dinners, but not College Feasts, which are charged at cost.
 Fellows can also use their allowance to pay for one other person.
-There is a drinks charge for all attendees at Formal Dinners; this covers wine and a range of soft drinks.
+There is a drinks charge for all attendees at Formal Dinners to cover wine.
 The meals allowance does not cover the drinks charge and Visiting Fellows and students must upload sufficient credit before attending the dinner.

 Are there any other financial considerations when applying as a Visiting Fellow?

 When considering whether to apply, you are advised to assess the financial implications carefully.
-In addition to rent and other charges related to your accommodation, Visiting Fellows are liable for an establishment charge which helps to defray the cost of providing College services and facilities; this is revised each October and will be charged at the rate of £350 per month for the 2023/24 academic year.
+In addition to rent and other charges related to your accommodation, Visiting Fellows are liable for an establishment charge which helps to defray the cost of providing College services and facilities; this is revised each October and will be charged at the rate of £400 per month for the 2025/26 academic year.
 A charge is also made for (optional) membership of the College sports facilities.
-Corporate Visiting Fellows costs start from £2,275 per month for a one-person flat and meal allowance.

 Meet our Visiting Fellows